drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%_Lvl_17.md

   * Go to the Southern Cave with the RainStaff and the Sun Stone to create the Rainbow Droplet to cross the bridge.
+  * Go back to Rimuldar and buy a key.
+Step outside and cast repel.
-  * Go back to Rimuldar to max out with herbs and a torch.
+  * Re-enter to max out with herbs and a torch.
 Also stay at the inn.
   * Go to the DragonLord's castle.
   * Go get the Loto Sword.
     ![DragonLord Castle Map][2]